Abi0l9/alx-system_engineering-devops/README.md

-This is the root directory of Shell-basics project.
+# This is the project folder of shell redirection